Belle Barth

-Belle Barth (born Annabelle Salzman, April 27, 1911 – February 14, 1971) was an American comedian who worked primarily during the 1950s and 1960s.
+Belle Barth (born Annabelle Salzman, April 27, 1911 – February 14, 1971) was a Jewish American comedian who worked primarily during the 1950s and 1960s.
 She was known for her foul mouthed, bawdy, irreverent humor.

 Comedy career

 Annabelle Salzman, born in 1911, was the ninth child of a Manhattan merchant and, at a very early age, started performing at Borscht belt hotels and small nightclubs.
 Her first husband was Peter Barth, whose surname she retained when they divorced.
 In 1950, she moved to Miami Beach, where she married executive D. Thorne in 1954.
 Belle worked small clubs throughout the area, occasionally travelling to New York and Chicago to perform.